browserengineering/book/book/html.md

 So far, your web browser sees web pages as a stream of open tags, close tags, and text.
-But HTML is actually a tree, and though the tree structure hasn't been important yet, you'll need it to draw backgrounds, add margins, and implement CSS.
+But HTML is actually a tree, and though the tree structure hasn't been important yet, it will be once backgrounds, margins, and CSS enter this picture.
 So this chapter adds a proper HTML parser and converts the layout engine to use it.

 A tree of nodes